CemalUnal/nlp-assignments/Exp4/README.md

 A Session object encapsulates the environment in which Operation objects are executed, and Tensor objects are evaluated.
 With using **tf.Session()**, I have started the session.

 With usage of **session.run**, I easily executed previously declared operators.

+## Conclusion
+I am getting an accuracy value between 35% and 68% and I keep getting different values for the accuracy every time I execute the program.
+I am using;
+- learning rate as 0.001,
+- training epoch as 10,
+- number of neurons as 100,
+- number of hidden layers as 2